chhavi-khandelwal/Weather-api/README.md

 - form with city and country fetches data and displays in the grid
 - caches the data in the store for a form search
 - error state when no city/country detail is found
+- shows `unknown` as city/country for no data from api

 ## Tech Stack